 Cancer and Your Eyes

-The type of cancer you are diagnosed with determines just how your eyes may be affected.
-Knowing the dangers of your specific type of cancer to your eyes can better help you to avoid vision issues and loss.
+The type of cancer you have determines just how your eyes may be affected.
+Knowing the dangers your specific type of cancer has on your eyes can better help you to avoid vision issues and loss.
 It can also help you to pinpoint topics to discuss with your doctor and eye health specialist.

 Individuals with skin cancer are at risk for attacks on their eyelids.
 Eye health professionals note that individuals who have been diagnosed with skin cancer are at a greater risk for the development of eye melanoma, a form of serious skin cancer that affects the eyes and can cause vision loss.
 Skin cancer can also cause cancer to spread to the cornea and conjunctiva.
-This may be spotted by a red, pigmented, or white lesion on the surface of the eye.
-Eye melanoma can be spotted as a pigmented area on the eyelid.
+This may be apparent by a red, pigmented, or white lesion on the surface of the eye.

-In addition to the seriousness of a spread to the eyes, if eye lymphoma is left untreated, it can spread to the brain.
-A regular eye exam can spot these symptoms, and can assist in preventing the spread of lymphoma to the brain.
-If symptoms of eye lymphoma is detected, your doctor will request an MRI to ensure that the brain has not been affected.
+In addition to the seriousness of a spread to the eyes, untreated eye lymphoma can spread to the brain too.
+A regular eye exam can spot these symptoms and can assist in preventing the spread of lymphoma to the brain.
+If your doctor detects symptoms of eye lymphoma, they will request an MRI to ensure the brain hasn’t been affected.